List of NHL rivalries: Battle of the Hudson River: New Jersey Devils vs. New York Rangers

-The Devils–Rangers rivalry, exists between two teams in the New York metropolitan area.
+The Devils–Rangers rivalry exists between two teams in the New York metropolitan area.
 The two teams are called "cross-river rivals."
 This is because Madison Square Garden in Midtown Manhattan, where the Rangers play, is less than ten miles and across the Hudson River from the Prudential Center in downtown Newark (and previously, the Meadowlands Arena in East Rutherford), the home arena of the Devils.
 Travel between both arenas is easily accomplished by road (usually through the Lincoln Tunnel), rapid transit (on the Port Authority Trans-Hudson (PATH) train) and rail (along the Northeast Corridor).
-The teams have met six times in the playoffs; the Rangers have won four times.
+The teams have met seven times in the playoffs, with the Rangers winning four times.

+As of the end of the 2024–25 season, New York leads the regular season record, 114–93–21–11, and the playoff record, 21–20 against New Jersey.